-- Discuss the problem with the faculty member (instructor) involved. - If not satisfied with that faculty member's explanation, seek mediation from the Director of the Evening Campus. - 3.
+- 1. Discuss the problem with the faculty member (instructor) involved. - 2.
+If not satisfied with that faculty member's explanation, seek mediation from the Director of the Evening Campus. - 3.
 Failing resolution of the problem, student makes an appeal to the Vice President for Adult Higher Education by requesting a grade appeal hearing.
 This request is filed in writing with the Vice President for Adult Higher Education within 60 calendar days after grades have been issued by the Registrar.
 The Vice President for Adult Higher Education may inform the student that materials submitted do not support the request for change in grade and/or forward the appeal to the Campus Hearing Board.
-The decision of the Campus Hearing Board communicates this decision in writing to the student, the Vice President for Adult
+The decision of the Campus Hearing Board is final.
+The chair of the Campus Hearing Board communicates this decision in writing to the student, the Vice President for Adult